jonathan-chin/mec-cs/2024-spring/cs-151-mowe/slides/04-foundations-lab.md

 - runtime error - when code is run in a specific circumstance / context
   - could result in crashing program / machine
   - eg: divide by 0

+---

+# For Next Week

+- read Chapter 2
+- quiz on first half (2.1 - 2.8)
+- assignment will be posted